 How to build an ecovillage

 The stuff permaculture dreams are made of, an ecovillage could be the goal of your design project, it could be one small part of it, or it could be something you want to learn about but not necessarily live in.
-There are a lot of different ways to create living communities that make sense for permaculture people, and this week is about exploring those options!
+There are a lot of different ways to create living communities that make sense for permaculture people, and this class is about exploring those options!

 An ecovillage is a whole-systems design.
 All of the same principles apply.
 In 5 easy steps?